 Sony Xperia XZ price and release date

-- Now out in the US, October 6 in the UK
+- Now out in the US and UK - Australia looks unlikely

 - It's not cheap at $699.99 (£549, about AU$939)

-Sony's Xperia XZ is now ready for those in the US while those in the UK have to wait until October 6.
+Sony's Xperia XZ is now ready out in both the US and UK.

 Pricing for Australia is set to be announced within the coming weeks.